-- 2. Plant or promote natural regeneration of Cedar as a component of future stands on areas where: - a.
-Each Holder has an obligation under FRPA s.29(1): - b.
-Cedar is ecologically suited; and - c.
-If requested by a First Nation with asserted traditional territory within the FDU that has historically utilized western red-cedar or yellow-cedar from that traditional territory for making paddles, masks, totems, canoes or other similar traditional use items, and to the extent of such historical use, develop Cedar strategies and assist that First Nation in identifying or locating Cedar trees and obtaining logs suitable for such purpose.
+- 1. For the purposes of FPPR s.10, each Holder will, as a Result or Strategy, plant or promote natural regeneration of Cedar as a component of future stands on areas where: - a.
+Each Holder has an obligation under FRPA s.29(1); and - b.
+Cedar is ecologically suited;

+2. If requested by a First Nation with asserted traditional territory within the FDU that has historically utilized western red-cedar or yellow-cedar from that traditional territory for making paddles, masks, totems, canoes or other similar traditional use items, and to the extent of such historical use, develop Cedar strategies and assist that First Nation in identifying or locating Cedar trees and obtaining logs suitable for such purpose.